Conclusion

 We’ll get into this in the pipeline cache chapter.

 Now run your program to confirm that all this hard work has resulted in a successful pipeline creation!
 We are already getting quite close to seeing something pop up on the screen.
-In the next couple of chapters we’ll set up the actual framebuffers from the swap chain images and prepare the drawing commands.
+In the next couple of chapters, we’ll set up the actual framebuffers from the swap chain images and prepare the drawing commands.